siljelb/Terminologies/README.md

 If you encounter a terminology that is missing, please make a PULL-REQUEST.

-Spaces are not allowed, - is to be used instead.
+Spaces are not allowed in the Namespace, - is to be used instead.

 Current list: